Lake Picachos Bass Lodge - Mazatlán

 Mexico largemouth bass

-Guides: Local Spanish-speaking guides have been trained on how to position the boats, where to locate the best fishing areas on the lake, and boat safety.
+Guides: Local Spanish-speaking guides are trained in proper boat positioning, identifying the best fishing areas on the lake, and ensuring boat safety.

 Largemouth Bass Haven